slouoo/HelixDTA/README.md

 **HelixDTA** is a dual-branch deep learning framework for drug-target affinity (DTA) prediction.
 The model integrates sequence context with full-length protein structural representations, allowing drug-target interactions to be modeled from complementary chemical and biological views.
 HelixDTA uses drug SMILES strings and protein amino-acid sequences as primary inputs, derives drug molecular graphs and protein residue graphs, and fuses sequence- and structure-aware representations for continuous affinity prediction.

 HelixDTA is designed for robust DTA modeling across benchmark datasets and for structure-aware candidate prioritization in target-focused drug discovery workflows.

+The work has been published in the Journal of Chemical Information and Modeling (JCIM).

 ## Framework Overview